 Local councils operate within a wide statutory framework.
-NALC model standing orders, upon which these are based, incorporate and reference many statutory requirements to which the councils is subject.
+NALC model standing orders, upon which these are based, incorporate and reference many statutory requirements to which the council is subject.
 It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
 For example, it is not practical for model standing orders to document all obligations under data protection legislation.
-The statutory requirements to which Ilminster Town Council is subject apply whether or not they are incorporated in a council's standing orders.
+The statutory requirements to which llminster Town Council is subject apply whether or not they are incorporated in a council's standing orders.

-The standing orders do not include financial regulations.
+The model standing orders do not include financial regulations.
 Financial regulations are standing orders to regulate and control the financial affairs and accounting procedures of a local council.
 The financial regulations, as opposed to the standing orders of Ilminster Town Council, include most of the requirements relevant to the council's Responsible Financial Officer.
 The Financial Regulations are based upon the Model Financial Regulations proposed by NALC.

-April/May 2023 Drafting notes
+May 2025 Drafting notes

 Standing orders that are in bold type contain legal and statutory requirements.
 It is recommended that councils adopt them without changing them or their meaning.
-Standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.
+Model standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.

 For convenience, the word "councillor" or "member" is used in standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
+Model standing orders use gender-neutral language (e.g. Chair).